77HzAlreadyTaken/Gitway/readme.txt

 Git is a distributed version control system.
 Git has a mutable index called stage.
 Git tracks changes.
-creating a new branch is quick and simple
+creating a new branch is quick and simple. about Fast forward.